Software Marketing – How You Design a Product You Can’t Touch

 And that brings me to the next point – icons.

-As you can see there are a lot of different ways to “design” an invisible product.
-It’s not about visualize the product but to explain the product with visual content.
-Don’t forget that the website is your most important sales man or let’s say the packaging design of your product – it explains the most important fact before you even see the core product.
+As you can see there are a lot of different ways to “design” an invisible product, especially in regards to software marketing.
+It’s not about the visualization of the product but to explain the product with visual content.
+Don’t forget that the website is your most important salesman or let’s say the packaging design of your product – it explains the most important fact before you even see the core product.